BayLeaf AI Playground

 To allow for experimentation, API requests are not closely rate limited, but individual keys are subject to a reasonable total daily spending limit.

-For a list of models and per-token prices, visit https://openrouter.ai/models (note that only models available from ZDR providers can be accessed via BayLeaf API).
+For a list of models and per-token prices, visit OpenRouter's model directory.

 The API dashboard distributes setup instructions and credentials for CLI tools that extend what coding agents can do on behalf of authenticated users: